kolaborateplatform/Hackathon/submissions/README.md

 # Submissions Directory

-This directory contains all hackathon project submissions, organized by date.
-Each hackathon event has its own directory named in the format `YYYY-MM-DD`.
+This directory contains all hackathon project submissions, organized by challenge topic.
+Each challenge has its own dedicated directory that contains all submissions for that specific problem space.

 ## Structure

 ```
 submissions/
+├── content-calendar/
+│   ├── team-1-project-name/
+│   ├── team-2-project-name/
+│   └── ...
+├── customer-support/
+│   ├── team-1-project-name/
+│   ├── team-2-project-name/
+│   └── ...
-├── YYYY-MM-DD/
+├── project-management/
 │   ├── team-1-project-name/
 │   ├── team-2-project-name/
 │   └── ...